Cloudxtreme/DDPS-db2dps/docs/install.md

 Edit the following before creating the ISO file for `ddps`

  - Replace `/opt/mkiso/common/authorized_keys` with your `authorized_keys`
- - Edit `/opt/mkiso/specific/ddps/host.config` and change the password for the user `sysadm`.
+ - Edit `/opt/mkiso/specific/ddps/host.config` and change the name and password for the login user.
 Use host.config.template as a template.
  - Edit `/opt/mkiso/specific/ddps/install.d/1_add-interface-cfg.sh` and change
    the IP configuration at the top to match the _host only_ interface.
  - Edit `/opt/mkiso/specific/ddps/data/dev.lst` and add your developers.
 They